admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 The folder will only appear if the Host first goes to the Compendium tab, look for 'Core Abilities', right clicks it and select'Import All Content'.

+> As this stage (v0.3), only one compendium pack for Corebook Abilities is part of the system.

+### Spells
+> As this stage (v0.3), Spell Lorebook compendium packs are not part of the system yet.

 ## Alternative: Diaries as 📖 Journal Entries
 To reinforce the notion of character diaries being a part of the world, the Host may elect to use dedicated 📖 Journal Entries for each Player Character's (or NPC's) Diary.
 In this case, the 📖 Journal Entry should probably be drag-and-dropped into the Journal tab of the Character Sheet afterwards, for easier access by the player and Host.